 - Why traditional ways of leading and building workplace culture are outdated

 - Best practices for what organizations can do to build inspiring employee experiences

 - How to create a culture by design

 Prior to joining O.C.
 Tanner, Chris Drysdale was an ad agency executive responsible for two decades' worth of award-winning TV, radio, print, and online commercials.
 He was worldwide creative director for the Intel Inside campaign at the height of its glory.
 As Creative Director of O.C.
 Tanner, he co-authored the New York Times Bestseller, Great Work: How to Make a Difference People Love.
-These days, he reads and writes about corporate culture, what makes employees tick, and how to help organisations everywhere influence greatness with rewards and recognition.
+These days, he reads and writes about corporate culture, what makes employees tick, and how to help organizations everywhere influence greatness with rewards and recognition.

 As a researcher and writer, Christina Chau has spent over 10 years with O.C.
 Tanner leading research projects to uncover employee perceptions on recognition and workplace culture in more than 20 countries.
-She uses the latest trends, insights, and best practices to help organisations become places where employees thrive.
+She uses the latest trends, insights, and best practices to help organizations become places where employees thrive.
 Christina has previously worked in market research for IRI, Memorial Herman Hospital System, and Anheuser-Busch.
 She has a Bachelors in Sociology from the University of Michigan, and a Master’s in Marketing from Northwestern University.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.